Best Portable Camping Stove – Buyer’s Guide 2026

 Frequently Asked Questions

-For canister stoves, a standard 230g isobutane canister lasts about 60 minutes of burn time — enough for roughly 15-20 boils.
-For a weekend trip with two people, one canister handles all meals.
-For car camping with a 2-burner propane stove, a single 16.4oz propane cylinder provides about 2 hours of cooking on both burners.
+A standard 230g isobutane-propane canister provides about 60 minutes of burn time, which is enough for roughly 15-20 boils or a full weekend of cooking for two people.
+For car camping, a 16.4oz propane cylinder gives about 2 hours of cooking on a dual-burner stove like the Coleman Classic.

-Never use a camping stove indoors or in enclosed spaces.
-All camping stoves produce carbon monoxide, which is odorless and lethal in confined areas.
-Even in a tent vestibule, the risk is dangerously high.
-Cook outside or under a well-ventilated shelter only.
-Carbon monoxide poisoning is one of the leading causes of camping fatalities.
+Never use a camping stove inside a tent or any enclosed space.
+All camping stoves produce carbon monoxide, which is odorless and deadly in confined areas.
+Even cooking in a tent vestibule creates dangerous carbon monoxide buildup.
+Always cook outdoors or under a well-ventilated open shelter for safety.